SystemsApproach/ops/lifecycle.rst

 coupled, and able to perform their respective tasks independently.
 The second is that all authoritative state needed to successfully build and deploy the system is contained within the pipeline, specifically, as declarative specifications in the Config Repo.
-This is sometimes referred to as *Configuration-as-Code*, and it is the cornerstone of GitOps, the cloud native approach to CI/CD that we are describing in this book.
+This is the cornerstone of *Configuration-as-Code* (also sometimes called *GitOps*), the cloud native approach to CI/CD that we are describing in this book.
 The third is that there is an opportunity for operators to apply discretion to the pipeline, as denoted by the *"Deployment Gate"* in the Figure, controlling what features get deployed when.
 This topic is discussed in the sidebar, as well as at other points throughout this chapter.